Without standards there can be no kaizen, Taiichi Ohno.

 In this way, the team defines the process steps that take the product or features of the product to completion.
 This then becomes known as the ‘Definition of Done’.

-It’s important to define done because it helps the team reach a mutual understanding of what an acceptable standard is.
+It’s essential to define done because it helps the team reach a mutual understanding of what an acceptable standard is.
 It also assists the team in an estimation of effort for a work item.
-For example, if the item of work is a User Story, the acceptance criteria for the User Story plus the items on the Definition of Done have to be completed for it to be considered ‘done’.
+For example, if the piece of work is a User Story, the acceptance criteria for the User Story plus the items on the Definition of Done have to be completed for it to be considered ‘done’.

 One final thought, when setting up a Definition of Done, and for working agreements in general, keep in mind the Agile Values: